Challenge Apr-2026

 2. Determine Creatinine Clearance

-Creatinine clearance (CCr) can be calculated using this formula:
+Creatinine clearance (CCr) should be calculated using this formula:

 CCr [ml/min] = ((140 – age) × Lean Body Weight [kg] )/ (PCr × 72)